markaren/kts/README.md

 # kts
 Kotlin script runner.

-Enables Kotlin scripts to be invoked with external maven dependencies and no prior sofware requirements (except for a JRE).
+Enables Kotlin scripts to be invoked with external maven dependencies and no prior software requirements (except for a JRE).

 ### Example